The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 Every intelligence agency in existence is beating a path to the NSA's door if they can, trying to get in on the systems that we have.

-And so this whole idea that we were taken by surprise and we didn't know, and so on and so on, the depth of the lies is just staggering when you actually understand how these things function.
+And so this whole idea that we were taken by surprise and we didn't know and so on and so on, the depth of the lies is just staggering when you actually understand how these things function.

 Plus, this is a nuclear region.

-I mean, that's that's just standard for what we do all over the world, even when we're not at war.
+I mean, that's just standard for what we do all over the world, even when we're not at war.

-And do you really think that with our satellites and our surveillance capabilities that we were not watching all of this happen every minute of the day in real time?
+And do you really think that with our satellites and our surveillance capabilities, that we were not watching all of this happen every minute of the day in real time?

 I mean, it's just, and that's the tip of the iceberg, right?

-So what I would say to you is this for the people who don't remember 9-11, who are too young, don't fall for the false narrative that there was no relationship between Al-Qaeda and the Taliban, and that somehow there's a new version of the Taliban, Taliban 2.0, and they, you know, they're just upset because we invaded their country.
+For the people who don't remember 9-11, who are too young, don't fall for the false narrative that there was no relationship between Al-Qaeda and the Taliban, and that somehow there's a new version of the Taliban, Taliban 2.0, and they, you know, they're just upset because we invaded their country.

 There's not one single ounce of truth in any of those statements.